Monroe Langston

 Enrichment support enables students to practice, master, and stay up to date and ahead of their academic studies.

-This is appropriate for students who have minor difficulties with academics but need additional practice or study skills or are preparing for academic or standardized tests.
+This is appropriate do students who have minor difficulties with academics.
+It is also suggested for students who need additional practice, study skills, or who are preparing for academic or standardized tests.
+This is a fantastic way for students to review!

 Homework Help

-Homework help is for the student to complete classroom homework and skills building in alignment with current classroom concepts.
+Homework Help is a way for students to complete classroom homework while also building skills aligned with current classroom concepts.

 Re-Teaching